Yalies/api/app/scraper/README.md

 ### Directory
 Open the [Yale Directory](https://directory.yale.edu) and log in if necessary.
 Perform a search, and in the developer tools, select the query to the `api` endpoint.
 You'll notice the `Cookie` is too long to be displayed without elipses, so right click and copy it elsewhere then extract only the `_people_search_session` value.
 Then, grab the `X-CSRF-Token` header value.

+## FAQ and common errors
+### Celery not picking up task
+- This is actually a case where Celery is trying to connect to Redis, but it takes too long, so no logs are output.

+### "Cannot connect to Redis"
+- Use `heroku redis:cli` and kill all clients
+- Restart server
+- Kill all Dynos